Creating and updating assets in Smart IT

 To delete an outage, you must do so from the asset profile.

-To scan asset codes to a field in the asset profile
+Scanning asset codes to a field in the asset profile

-The asset barcode or QR Code can be scanned to populate one or more of the following fields in the asset profile:
+Starting in Smart IT version 1.5, the asset barcode or QR Code can be scanned to populate one or more of the following fields in the asset profile:

 - Tag Number